Updated: 14 Nov 2018, Marc Woodard

 The good news for consumers as previously stated, the FDA now requires food manufactures to follow more stringent Trans Fat label laws.
 For instance if a food product has .5g Trans Fats or more, that value has to be listed on the label (FDA 2017).

 This means all Trans Fats in foods must be identified.
-Even if the words Trans Fat and 0g are listed the food potentially has up to .499g per serving in it when PHO is listed.
+Even if the words Trans Fat equals 0 grams, the food product is allowed up to .499grams per serving when PHO is listed.
 Many don’t know Trans Fats are also in organic wholefoods.
 Ever wonder how they get into animal and vegetable products?

 Live stock graze on vegetation which contain a certain amount of poly unsaturated oil in them.
 Through animal grazing PHO’s (Poly Unsaturated Oil) are digested and some of this oil is stored in saturated fat cells.
 Hence all products have varying amounts of naturally stored PHO or Trans Fats in them.
 Just like humans.

 Unlike organic dietary fats, hydrogenated Trans fats are not essential to the diet and significantly increase health risk when consuming too many of them.

 I know conscientious consumers remove animal fat before eating a steak, or ladle the fat from broth to reduce fat intake calories.
 This is easy to do because it is easily seen.
 However Tran’s fats blend into processed baked and convenience foods and can’t be seen or removed.
 This is why it’s important to understand where Trans Fats come from and how to identify them in the foods eaten daily.
 This knowledge becomes even more important if you now suffer from obesity, diabetes or heart disease.

 Over consumption of fatty foods in general is bad.
 But far worse when too many deceptive Trans-fats are mixed into baked goods.